Having a polypectomy

 A polypectomy is generally safe and effective.
 However, as with any medical procedure, there are risks, such as bleeding, perforation, and adverse reactions to sedation or anaesthesia.

-Following the procedure, you are usually monitored for a few hours in the recovery room to ensure that there are no immediate complications, with most patients being able to go home the same day of the procedure.
+Following the procedure, you are usually monitored for an hour or so in the recovery room to ensure that there are no immediate complications, with almost every patient being able to go home the same day of the procedure.

-In the short-term, patients who have undergone a colonic polypectomy might experience mild cramping, bloating, or minor bleeding, but can typically resume normal activities within a day or two.
-Patients recovering from a gastric polypectomy may have a sore throat or mild abdominal discomfort, with recovery generally taking a few days.
+In the short-term, patients who have undergone a colonic polypectomy might experience mild cramping, bloating, or minor bleeding, but can typically resume normal activities the following day.
+Patients recovering from a gastric polypectomy may have a sore throat or mild abdominal discomfort, with full recovery again the following day.

-Long-term, you should avoid strenuous activities and adhere to your gastroenterologist’s instructions to ensure complete healing.
-Regular follow-up screenings are crucial to monitor for the recurrence of polyps, especially if you are predisposed to polyp formation.
+Long-term, you should adhere to your doctor’s instructions to ensure complete healing.
+Regular follow-up screenings are often necessary to monitor for the recurrence of polyps, especially if you are predisposed to polyp formation.